MyreMylar/pygame_gui/docs/source/theme_reference/theme_drop_down_menu.rst

 UIDropDownMenu Theming Parameters
 =================================

-The UIDropDownMenu theming block id is 'drop_down_menu'.
+The :class:`UIDropDownMenu <.UIDropDownMenu>` theming block id is 'drop_down_menu'.

 Misc
 ----

-UIDropDownMenu accepts the following miscellaneous parameters in a 'misc' block:
+:class:`UIDropDownMenu <.UIDropDownMenu>` accepts the following miscellaneous parameters in a 'misc' block:

  - "**expand_direction**" - Can be set to **'up'** or **'down'**.
 Defaults to 'down'.
 Changing this parameter will change the direction that the menu will expand away from the initial starting point.

-Important Note
+Sub-elements
 --------------

-While the UIDropDownMenu doesn't have many theming parameters all of it's own; because it is composed of multiple UIButton elements, it also inherits the
-:ref:`theme-button`.
-As such, you can include those parameters in your 'drop_down_menu' block as well and they will affect those parts of the drop down which are made of buttons - which is basically all of it.
+You can reference all of the buttons that are sub elements of the drop down menu with a theming block id of 'drop_down_menu.button'.
+You can also reference the buttons individually by adding their object IDs:

+ - 'drop_down_menu.#expand_button'
+ - 'drop_down_menu.#selected_option'
+ - 'drop_down_menu.#option'

+There is more information on theming buttons at :ref:`theme-button`.

 Example
 -------